This recipe has been brought to you by the Hunting Dog Podcast.

 Chef Vernam’s Pheasant Calvados

-4 pheasant breasts (I also use deboned thighs), washed and patted dry
+- 4 pheasant breasts or deboned thighs washed and patted dry

-1 Granny Smith apple, peeled, pared and sliced thinly into rings
+- 1 Granny Smith apple peeled, cored, and sliced thinly into rings

 Brought to you by Chef Vernam, Chief Trainer of Meat Dog Kennels